opendocsg/slw-judgments-backfill/2017_SGHC_262/report.md

 suffering from any drug withdrawal symptoms. [note: 67] Another doctor also testified that the Accused was alert, coherent, conscious and responsive as of the assessment on 10 November 2014. [note: 68] In any event, this point was not strongly pursued by the Defence in its submissions.

 70     The argument was also made that the statements were not recorded in compliance with the requirements of the CPC, in that the statements had not been read back to the Accused.
 There was nothing to show any reasonable doubt as to this: the recorders of these statements were not crossexamined on this matter.
 Neither was there anything compelling in the evidence of the Accused on this score.
 In any event, any non-compliance with the requirements does not necessarily lead to nonadmissibility of the evidence: see Explanation 2, paragraph ( _e_ ) to s 258 of the CPC.
-While the Court of Appeal in _Muhammad bin Kadar v Public Prosecutor_ [2011] 3 SLR 1205 held that a residual discretion exists to exclude improperly recorded statements if its prejudicial effect exceeded its probative value, there was nothing in the present case to show that.
+While the Court of Appeal in _Muhammad bin Kadar v Public Prosecutor_ <span class="citation">[2011] 3 SLR 1205</span> held that a residual discretion exists to exclude improperly recorded statements if its prejudicial effect exceeded its probative value, there was nothing in the present case to show that.

 71     However, as regards the more pertinent question of whether the statements showed that the Accused knew that the Bundles contained drugs, I was not satisfied that the statements pointed to this.
 There was ambiguity as the Accused could have used the term “drugs” in response to what he had perceived or heard from the CNB officers.
 It would have been otherwise had there been explicit or specific questions asking whether he knew or how he knew that the Bundles contained drugs.
 As it was, however, I was left with the statements on the one hand, and the distinct possibility that the Accused said what he said because he had been told by the CNB officers that the Bundles contained drugs.